rya-sge/access-denied/_posts/Poseidon Hash Function A Technical Overview.md

-## Poseidon Hash Function: A Technical Overview

-### Introduction
+---
+layout: post
+title: "Poseidon Hash Function - Overview"
+date: 2025-04-09
+lang: en
+locale: en-GB
+categories: blockchain programmation
+tags: ipfs merkle-tree merkle-dag dag graph git
+description: Learn what a Merkle DAG is and how it used in distributed systems like IPFS and Git.
+This overview explains the structure, key benefits, and use cases of Merkle DAGs in content-addressed storage and version control.
+image: /assets/article/cryptographie/merkle-tree/merkle-dag-deduplication.png
+isMath: false
+---

 The Poseidon hash function is a cryptographic hash function specifically designed for use in **zero-knowledge proof systems** like SNARKs and STARKs.
 Unlike general-purpose hashes like SHA-2 or SHA-3, Poseidon is optimized for **efficient arithmetic circuits**, particularly over finite fields, which makes it highly suitable for zk-SNARK-friendly applications.

 The posidion hash function is defined in this paper [POSEIDON: A New Hash Function for Zero-Knowledge Proof Systems (Updated Version)](https://eprint.iacr.org/2019/458.pdf) with the following author:  Lorenzo Grassi, Dmitry Khovratovich, Christian Rechberger, Arnab Roy, and Markus Schofnegger.

-Note filecoin:
+[TOC]

+## Introduction

+### Global overview

-The Posiedon hash function takes a preimage of t−1  prime field Z*p* elements to a single field element.
+The Posiedon hash function takes a preimage of `t−1`  prime field Z*p* elements to a single field element.

 Poseidon operates on an internal state `state`of `t` field elements which, in the unoptimized algorithm, are transformed over *R* number of rounds of: